-Course learning outcome (CLO): After the completion of the course the students will be
+Course learning outcome (CLO): After the completion of the course the students will be able to

-1. Apply partial differential equation and time-domain methods for analysis.

-2. Use one-dimensional scalar wave equation

-3. Handle the concept of maxwell's' equations and yee algorithm

-4. Apply the numerical stability schemes

-5. Apply the numerical dispersion techniques.
+- 1. Apply partial differential equation and time-domain methods for analysis. - 2.
+Apply one-dimensional scalar wave equation - 3.
+Handle the concept of maxwell's' equations and yee algorithm - 4.
+Apply the numerical stability schemes - 5.
+Apply the numerical dispersion techniques.